 The Blunt Collarbone Bob

-In my chair, a blunt collarbone bob with a center part is the cut I recommend most for anyone who wants modern and low-fuss in one.
-The strong, blunt perimeter keeps the ends full and swingy, while the center part adds that clean, editorial line down the middle.
+A blunt collarbone bob with a center part pairs modern and low-fuss in one cut.
+The strong, blunt perimeter keeps the ends full and swingy, while the middle part adds a clean, editorial line down the center.

 - Keep the perimeter blunt and strong for dense, swingy ends.

-- Style with a round brush, letting the ends turn under softly.
+- Blow-dry with a round brush, letting the ends turn softly under.

 - It grows out gracefully; the long bob is a natural next length.